Griffon26/taserver/README.md

     C:\Program Files (x86)\Python36\Scripts\pip install gevent
     ```

+4. Run the `download_udpproxy.py` script to download the `udpproxy.exe` program used by the
+   taserver firewall script.
+This is a precompiled version of the C++ source code in the `udpproxy`
+   subdirectory.

 5. As administrator run `start_taserver_firewall.py` in the root of this repository.
 This is very
    important if you want to make votekick work against "unkickable" hackers, but can be skipped
    if that does not interest you.